dashersw/hakki/README.md

 * removeResource
 * addRoleParents
 * removeRoleParents
+* isRole

+  isRole is a new API that mimicks the behavior of a hasRole call for a user for parent roles as well.
+Technically when one uses `addRoleParents`, a child role attains an `is-a` relationship with the parent.
+However, this isn't reflected in `userRoles` or `hasRole`, but in `isAllowed` or `allowedPermissions`. `isRole` is introduced to at least partially cover for this.

 All the functions use promises and no callbacks.
 So if you rely on callbacks with node_acl, then you will have to refactor your code to use promises, and better yet, async / await.